aaronlifton/lilrouter/README.md

 2. See testing section

 ## Testing
-You can run tests in the REPL using `lein with-profile +test repl` To run all tests, run `run-all-tests`
+You can run tests with leiningin by running `lein test` You can run tests in the REPL using `lein with-profile +test repl` To run all tests, run `run-all-tests`
 To run router tests, run `run-router-tests`